JanikThePanic/ZEDD-VALORANT-SWORD-thingy/README.md

 # ZEDD-VALORANT-SWORD-thingy
-my buddy wanted a zedd thingy so i am gonna make one
+my buddy said a zedd sword (the in-game VALORANT skin) irl would be cool so imma make one